fe-sak/track-it/README.md

 This is Track it!
 A mobile web-page application to manage your daily habits and be more productive!

+### Why?

+To create a bigger react project, using a variety of libs.
+Also, I hope it can be useful for someone!

 ## Functionalities

 - Login